shitij-kpn/run-ffmpeg-bash-file/readme.md

 ### Executing

 - copy file in the directory where all video files are stored
-- run using this command in terminal or git bash
+- run this command in terminal or git bash

 ```
 ./runffmpeg.sh